 Tina strives to help people engage in a holistic practice that moves the body, aligns the breath and taps into the mental and emotional realm of the individual.
 People who work with Tina begin to understand the benefit of certain poses, the power of a breathing exercise and the body’s response to emotional pulls and life demands.
 By using this holistic approach Tina will work with individuals to create strategies that can be sustainable and used in everyday life.

-Tina can often be heard to say let’s ‘skim off the fat’ in order to support a deeper understanding of what is the root cause of personal challenges.
+Tina can often be heard saying let’s ‘skim off the fat’ in order to support a deeper understanding of what is the root cause of personal challenges.
 With this knowledge Tina shares her philosophy and approach to acknowledging, accepting and releasing emotional ties that no longer serve an individual all while shifting ones mindset to re-frame and reclaim their emotional balance and well-being.

-Yoga training and experience includes:
+Tina’s Yoga and Mindfulness/Meditation training and experience includes:

 Meditation and mindfulness factor strongly in Tina’s teachings.
 Practicing mindfulness allows us to truly get to know ourselves while giving us the capacity to lead a life that is filled with joyfulness, contentment and happiness.

 Additionally, as the mother of three girls, Tina is a firm believer in the power of play.
 Without play and laughter we neglect a part of our being that is pure and wholesome.
 Play helps us express ourselves, decrease our stress, problem solve, be creative and connect with others.
 Tina regularly infuses play therapy into her classes and follows the guiding principle of …